 Anyone can join a credit union

 The myth persists that credit union membership is for the privileged few.
-In fact, the variety and number of credit unions that exist can mean overlap of membership.
-Join a credit union through family members, a job, a church, an organization or your place of residence.
-Find a local credit union that aligns with your financial needs and values.
+In fact, the variety and number of credit unions that exist can mean an overlap of membership.
+Join a credit union through family members, a job, a church, an organization, or your place of residence.
+Find and join a credit union that aligns with your financial needs and values.

 Once a member, always a member

 Once you’ve joined a credit union, you’re a member for life.
 You can keep your credit union even if you moved out of your city, left a job, or changed churches.
 Once you’re a member, you can continue using the benefits.
 And with convenient services offered, it’s easier to keep the credit union relationship.
 As a member, you can easily help your immediate family members become members too.